rigozu9/Vaatekauppasovellus/README.md

 - **Clothes Selling:** Logged-in users can add clothes for sale using a form, including the option to upload pictures which are saved in a designated folder.
 - **Database Structure:** The application utilizes nine PostgreSQL database tables: Categories, Chats, Clothes, Images, Messages, Sizes, Transactions, Users, and Admin Picks.
 - **Footer Navigation:** The footer contains links to pages such as "About Us" and "FAQ" for additional information and frequently asked questions.
 Users can also navigate back to the home page.

-### Future Enhancements
-- **Improved Visual Design:** Enhance the style and overall look of the website for a better user experience.
-- **Categories, brands and sizes:** Make it so user can add new categories, brands and sizes to database
-- **Enhanced Functionality:** Improve website performance to ensure smoother usage.
-- **Real-Time Chat:** Implement a feature to render messages in real-time as they are sent.
-- **Notification System:** Add a notification system to keep users informed about important updates.
-INSERT INTO category_sizes (category_id, size_id) VALUES (4, 44);
-- **Admin Picks Category:** Introduce a category where admin-selected favorite clothes are showcased for sale.

 Thank you!